buggiebug/Track-Me/README.md

     The .apks file is a ZIP archive.
 You can manually extract its contents to locate the universal APK:

-    1. Rename expense_tracker.apks to expense_tracker.zip.
+    1. Rename track_me.apks to track_me.zip.
     2. Extract it using any ZIP tool.
     3. Find the universal APK in the universal directory.